berecik/news_from_future/README.md

 - Beautifully styled interface with Masonic imagery and symbolism
 - Responsive design that works on desktop and mobile devices
 - Elegant animations and transitions
+- Integration with Ollama for local LLM inference

 ## Installation on Arch Linux